babylon-runtime/babylon-runtime.github.io/documentation/index.md

 Patch are easy to read, and easy to maintain, you just have to refer to the BABYLON documentation to find the property you want to set.

-You can make a lot of things with patch :
+You can make a lot of things with patch:
 - Execute functions
-- Handling app events
+- Handling app events & user interactions
-- Make dynamic lightmaps assignemnts
+- Make dynamic lightmaps assignments
-- Interact with the loading screen
+- Customize & interact with the loading screen
 - Use Promise

-You can even make your own patch plugin, to create a new patch property for example...But it's out of this gettings start.
-To know more about patches :
+You can even make your own patch plugin, to create a new patch property...
+But it's out of this Getting Started.
+To know more about patches:
 - [??]()

 ## Assets management